Update methods¶

 Depending on the write back method, further configuration may be possible.

-The write back method and its configuration is specified per Application.
+The write back method and its configuration can be specified at multiple levels

 argocd write-back method¶